The Ultimate Guide To The African Fat-Tailed Gecko

 Your African fat-tailed gecko requires more attention when transporting since it’s not in its natural habitat.
 To ensure smooth travel for your pet, here are a couple of tips to follow:

-For a more comprehensive list of what to do and avoid for your AFTG during transport, be sure to read this post.
+Read this post for a more comprehensive list of what to do and avoid for your AFTG during transport.

 How to Set Up an AFTG tank